zmh-program/turbowarp-clipx/docs/en.md

 In fact, for documentation size reasons, only a single cube extension example is excerpted here, but what about a [cloud database](https://gitee.com/LinwinSoft/open-data-api/blob/master/40code/extension.ts) extension?
 A much larger amount of code, iterating through interfaces and methods...

 So with that in mind, this plugin takes a page from Django's routing and passes it through a better interface style, which is only about **30~45%** of the native interface code.

+## Release Automated Build and Release

+Configure `TOKEN` as your [GitHub Token](https://github.com/settings/tokens/new) for the repository key, which will automatically trigger an event package to be sent when the Release is released